Energy: None of that Low-Grade Sh*t

 Forgive me for admitting that I was never a religious Oprah watcher.
 But I’ll be damned if I don’t realize the woman is amazing.

-Several years ago, Oprah was on as I was rifling through my mom’s closet for a scarf to borrow (cool, Megg!).
+Several years ago, she was on as I rifled through my mom’s closet for a scarf to borrow (cool, Megg!).
 I paused as I heard the show pause.
 It was essential—we all knew—to hear what Oprah said next.

 “You are responsible for the energy you bring into a room”